DarshCoding/technologia/README.md

 - **Projects** — CRUD with filtering / pagination.
 - **Items** — CRUD with SKU search.

-Each module is a vertical slice (model, schema, repository, service, route, React page), ready to copy when porting more modules from `quoteplan`.
+Each module is a vertical slice (model, schema, repository, service, route, React page)